TerrySimBar/python-api-challenge/README.md

 ---
 ##### Filtered City DataFrame
-The city DataFrame was filtered with weather criteria such as preferred ranges for temperature, humidity, cloudiness, wind speed, longitude and latitude.
+The city DataFrame was filtered with weather criteria, such as preferred ranges for temperature, humidity, cloudiness, wind speed, longitude and latitude.

 ###### Output
 <img src = "/Images/criteria_city_df.png" width="800"/>